Aliases for KCNAB2 Gene

 GeneCards Summary for KCNAB2 Gene

 KCNAB2 (Potassium Voltage-Gated Channel Subfamily A Regulatory Beta Subunit 2) is a Protein Coding gene.
-Diseases associated with KCNAB2 include Chromosome 1P36 Deletion Syndrome and Retinal Aplasia.
-Among its related pathways are Cytochrome P450 - arranged by substrate type and Innate Immune System.
+Diseases associated with KCNAB2 include Chromosome 1P36 Deletion Syndrome and Chromosome 16P13.3 Duplication Syndrome.
+Among its related pathways are Innate Immune System and Dopamine-DARPP32 Feedback onto cAMP Pathway.
 Gene Ontology (GO) annotations related to this gene include voltage-gated potassium channel activity and aldo-keto reductase (NADP) activity.
 An important paralog of this gene is KCNAB1.

 Cytoplasmic potassium channel subunit that modulates the characteristics of the channel-forming alpha-subunits (PubMed:7649300, PubMed:11825900).
 Contributes to the regulation of nerve signaling, and prevents neuronal hyperexcitability (By similarity).
 Promotes expression of the pore-forming alpha subunits at the cell membrane, and thereby increases channel activity (By similarity).
 Promotes potassium channel closure via a mechanism that does not involve physical obstruction of the channel pore (PubMed:7649300, PubMed:11825900).
 Promotes KCNA4 channel closure (PubMed:7649300, PubMed:11825900).
 Modulates the functional properties of KCNA5 (By similarity).
 Enhances KCNB2 channel activity (By similarity).
 Binds NADPH and has NADPH-dependent aldoketoreductase activity (By similarity).
 Has broad substrate specificity and can catalyze the reduction of methylglyoxal, 9,10-phenanthrenequinone, prostaglandin J2, 4-nitrobenzaldehyde, 4-nitroacetophenone and 4-oxo-trans-2-nonenal (in vitro) (By similarity).